Sometimes it’s hard to visualize a major ʻukulele chord using just a diagram box. Knowing which fingers go where from a picture can be very helpful.

 A |-1- E |-3- C |-3- G |-3-

-The notorious “hard” chord on the ʻukulele.
+A notorious “hard” fingering, the E ʻukulele chord has mediocre sound for the effort, but is used in plenty of songs.
 Fingered exactly the same as Eb, just up one fret.

 A variation is to barre across the 4th fret with your 1st finger and reach your 4th finger up to fret the 7th fret, A-string.
 Or simply barre the 4th fret and DON’T play the A-string.